For water or electric billing questions, please contact the Utility Clerk at 475-7700 Ext #17

 For details about the recycling program that the City of Negaunee participates in, visit the Marquette County Waste Management website for recycling.
 There you should find all of the information you may need, but if you have questions, call 249-4125.

 The City of Negaunee's compost site is located on County Road 480 across from the Wastewater Treatment Plant.
-Scheduled hours are from 9:00 am to 6:00 pm every Monday, Wednesday, Friday, and Saturday.
+It is currently open every day.
 Closed for the winter season when the snow is on the ground to stay, and will reopen once the road thaws and firms up again in the spring.

 The compost site will accept grass clippings, sod, garden debris, and brush and tree limbs up to 6 inches in diameter.
 Please empty any bags and place them in the trash cans provided.
 There is a 2" maximum on diameter of limbs.